 - ile words: while, smile, missile, fragile, fertile, agile, etc.

-I also made ED a number of game sets and activities.
-This is the latest one!
+I also made ED a number of game sets and activities for practicing these tricky spellings.

 There are 10 to 15 word cards for each of the rules (I gave some examples above).
 Plus, there is an additional sheet with some of the words used in All About Spelling (affiliate link) (the spelling program we have used for years).
 The word list I put together includes some of the most common words used in each category.

 My daughter used these cards with a sorting mat for the first couple of days.
 Then we played rounds (and rounds!) of board games and bingo games with these words!
 Of course, you can use the spelling words that work best for your student.
 You don’t have to use them all!

 Each player needs a token to move around the board.